 Two years after the war ended W. Michael Blumenthal immigrated to the US, and in 1952 he became an American citizen.
 He worked as an economics professor, author and manager of various companies.
 Between 1977 and 1979 he served as Secretary of the Treasury under US President Jimmy Carter of the Democratic Party.

 In 1997 Blumenthal was invited by the city of Berlin to become director of the Jewish Museum Berlin.
-In this capacity he has played an important role in ensuring that the museum not only focuses on Berlin Jews, but also explores German Jewish history as a whole.
+Until 2014 he played an important role in ensuring that the museum not only focuses on Berlin Jews, but also explores German Jewish history as a whole.
 He has attached special importance to reaching out to young people, kindling their interest in German Jewish history and thus strengthening their ability to think without bias.

 Leo Baeck (1873-1956) played an important role for German Jewry and was a guiding figure for the persecuted and disenfranchised Jews during the National Socialist era.

 Baeck was born in 1873 in the town of Lissa (in Poland, Leszno, which was ruled by Prussia at that time due to the second partition of Poland and was thus named Lissa).
 His father was a rabbi and Leo Baeck followed the same path, studying in Breslau and Berlin and graduating in 1895 with a thesis about the 17th century philosopher Baruch de Spinoza.

 "The Essence of Judaism" is Baeck's most famous work, the first version of which was published in 1905.
 It is a systematic presentation of the Jewish religion created in response to the book "The Essence of Christianity" (1900), in which the influential Christian theologian Adolf von Harnack had denigrated Judaism as seamy and inferior.